 The IAF is the world association of Conformity Assessment Accreditation Bodies and other bodies interested in conformity assessment.
 Its primary function is to develop a single worldwide program of conformity assessment which reduces risk for business and its customers by assuring them that accredited certificates may be relied upon.

 GFSI through the CGF has been a member of the IAF since 2010 and actively participate in the IAF Working Groups impacting the harmonisation of accredited food safety certification; in 2018, an MoU was signed between the 2 organisations recognising the alignment of each other criterion for certification programmes’ assessments.

-IAFPis a member-based association of more than 4,000 food safety professionals committed to Advancing Food Safety Worldwide® by providing food safety professionals worldwide with a forum to exchange information on protecting the food supply.
-Each year, the IAFP takes part in the GFSI conference and GFSI takes part in the IAFP symposia.
+IAFP is a member-based association of more than 4,400 food safety professionals committed to Advancing Food Safety Worldwide® by providing food safety professionals worldwide with a forum to exchange information on protecting the food supply.
+Each year, the IAFP takes part in the GFSI Conference and GFSI takes part in the IAFP Annual Meeting.

 Incentivising food safety investment by including the GFSI Benchmarking Requirements within those of IFC.
 Offering benefits to suppliers using GFSI-recognised certification and the Global Markets Programme.

 ISO is the International Organization for Standardization.
 They develop and publish International Standards.
 GFSI is an A liaison with ISO and actively collaborate with ISO on the development and promotion of conformity assessment and food safety management system standards.
 The GFSI Benchmarking Requirements refer to and are based on relevant ISO international standards.